 Acceptable Use Standards – Electronic Notification System

-Electronic notification systems allow the simultaneous notification of parents and staff by communicating using a system that will automatically notify parents of student absences and other important information/updates via telephone, text or e-mail.
-Electronic notification systems are also used for community outreach and emergency notification.
+Electronic notification systems allow the simultaneous notification of parents and staff by communicating using a system that will automatically notify them of student absences and other important information/updates via telephone, text or e-mail.

 Clover Park School District will inform parents/guardians of district and school special events, and will notify parents of their child’s unexcused absences using an electronic notification system.
-The district also recognizes the need to be able to contact parents and staff promptly and efficiently using an electronic notification system as a complement to the district emergency preparedness procedures.
+The district recognizes the need to be able to contact parents and staff promptly and efficiently using an electronic notification system as a complement to the district emergency preparedness procedures.
 The district also recognizes the need for timely communication between teachers, parents and students to promote student learning and safety.

 Users and Access

 - The content of districtwide communications will be approved by the superintendent or designee and/or director of community relations.